 Unless we specify otherwise, references to "U.S. dollars," "dollars" and "US\$" are to United States dollars, and references to "pesos" and "DOP" are to Dominican pesos.
-Unless otherwise indicated, we have calculated the exchange rate for each year in two ways: the end of period is the exchange rate reported by the Central Bank on the last day of such year, while the yearly average corresponds to the daily average exchange rate reported by the Central Bank for all working days during that year.
-This is consistent with the way that the International Monetary Fund or the "IMF" publishes the exchange rates.
+Unless otherwise indicated, we have calculated the exchange rate for each period in two ways: the end of period is the exchange rate reported by the Central Bank on the last day of such period, while the average exchange rate corresponds to the daily average exchange rate reported by the Central Bank for all working days during that period.
+This is consistent with the methodology the International Monetary Fund or the "IMF" uses to calculate currency exchange rates.
 In all cases, exchange rate information derives from transactions in the spot market.

-We have done all currency conversions, including conversions of pesos to U.S. dollars, for the convenience of the reader only and you should not interpret these conversions as a representation that the amounts in question have been, could have been or could be converted into any particular denomination, at any particular rate or at all.
+We presented herein certain currency conversions, including conversions of peso amounts to U.S. dollars, solely for the convenience of the reader and you should not interpret these conversions as a representation that the amounts in question have been, could have been or could be converted into any particular currency, at any particular rate or at all.